The Hanover Inn

-The Hanover is a traditional Harwich fisherman's pub next to St. Nicholas's Church and is well known for its participation in all types of pub games.
-It also offers hearty lunchtime and evening food.
+The Hanover is a traditional Harwich pub next to St. Nicholas's Church.
+It has a bar and restaurant area and provides an excellent range of real ale as well as hearty lunchtime and evening food.

-Like many Harwich buildings the Hanover has had a number of uses over the years but the building we see today probably started out as a house, or houses, in the late 18h Century.
+Like many Harwich buildings the Hanover has had a number of uses over the years but the main fabric of the building we see today probably started out as a house, or houses, in the late 18h Century.
 It is built in brick, which is part painted and part rendered, and has a hipped roof covered with Welsh slate.